cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 ### Backwards compatibility

-In order to ensure backwards compatibility, PBTS should be enabled using a consensus parameter.
+In order to ensure backwards compatibility, PBTS should be enabled using a [consensus parameter](#compatibility-parameters).
-The proposed approach is similar to the one adopted to enable vote extensions:
+The proposed approach is similar to the one adopted to enable vote extensions via [`ABCIParams.VoteExtensionsEnableHeight`](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci++_app_requirements.md#abciparamsvoteextensionsenableheight).
-[`ABCIParams.VoteExtensionsEnableHeight`](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci++_app_requirements.md#abciparamsvoteextensionsenableheight).

 In summary, the network will migrate from the `BFT Time` method for assigning and validating timestamps to the new method for assigning and validating timestamps adopted by `PBTS` from a given, configurable height.
+Once `PBTS` is activated, there are no provisions for the network to revert back to `BFT Time (considered obsolete).

 For more discussion of this, see [issue 2063][issue2063].